genesiscommunitysuccess/docs/docs/platform-reference/Inter-process messages/metadata-annotations.md

 id: metadata-annotations
 title: Metadata annotations
 sidebar_label: Metadata annotations
-sidebar_position: 3
+sidebar_position: 40
 ---

 # Metadata annotations

 The following annotations are found in the package `global.genesis.message.core.annotation` and can be applied when defining Kotlin data classes to be used as input `I` message types.
-As an example, these input types can be used in event handlers and custom request replies (see [type-safe messages document](type-safe-messages.md)).
+As an example, these input types can be used in event handlers and custom request replies (see [type-safe messages](type-safe-messages.md)).
 IMPORTANT!
 These annotations do not currently enforce validation checks in the back end and are informative only.
 As an example, if `MinLength` and `MaxLength` are used to annotate a metadata property for a String, the back end will not automatically check the size of it.

 | Annotation name | Targets | Parameters | Description |
 |----|----|----| --- |